-Both sides in the Brexit negotiations have agreed in principle to preserve reciprocal healthcare rights, at least for those citizens already residing in another EU country (see our summary of the current position in negotiations regarding reciprocal healthcare).
+Both sides in the Brexit negotiations have agreed in principle to preserve reciprocal healthcare rights, at least for those citizens already residing in another EU country.
 However, until the final outcome of the talks is known, uncertainty remains.

 In the event that no agreement is reached between the UK and the EU to continue with the existing rights to reciprocal healthcare, the consequences could be severe, for both patients and healthcare providers.

 The NHS Confederation, through its membership of the Brexit Health Alliance, has looked at what effect this might have on patients in the NHS.

 The Brexit Health Alliance is campaigning for continued access to reciprocal healthcare rights post-Brexit.